Wizcorp/WebViewForUnity3D/Readme.md

 # Preface

-This will explain how to create webview for Android and iOS
+This will explain how to create a webview plugin for Android and iOS

 ## How it looks like
 ### Android